bertelmonster2k/photoncloud.github.com/_posts/Getting Started/1900-11-11-Introduction_Cloud.md

 ## Overview

-Photon Cloud is a fully managed service run by the experts of Exit Games.
+<strong>Photon Cloud</strong> is a fully managed service run by the experts of Exit
+Games.
 You can completely concentrate on your application client while hosting, server operations and scaling is all taken care of in the Photon Cloud.

-Photon Server is a server application that you can run and host on machines of your choice.
+<strong>Photon Server</strong> is a server application that you can run and host on
+machines of your choice.
 Fully customizable and the authorative control gives you the freedom to configure and set up your own infrastructure for multiplayer enabled applications.